Simon Parke: Biography

 Parke won the World Junior Squash Championship title in 1990.
 As a professional player, he broke into the world's top-20 in 1991, and the top-10 in 1995.
 He was diagnosed with testicular cancer in December 1995, and underwent surgery in January 1996, followed by treatment which included chemotherapy.
 He returned to the professional squash circuit four months after his surgery.

 Parke was part of the England team that won the 1995 Men's World Team Squash Championships and 1997 Men's World Team Squash Championships.
 He also won the British National Championships in 1998 and the US Open title in 1999.
 He also represented England and won a silver medal in the mixed doubles, at the 1998 Commonwealth Games in Kuala Lumpur.

-Parke wonten gold medals for the England men's national squash team at the European Squash Team Championships from 1990 to 2005.
+Parke won ten gold medals for the England men's national squash team at the European Squash Team Championships from 1990 to 2005.

+In 2012 Parke started coaching squash at Chaple Allerton in Leeds.

 Parke currently teaches at Leeds University, predominantly teaching the 'improvers' squad.